ConceptaNjolima/MyTNTResources/README.md

 ## Overview
 The curriculum is divided into five threads that span five weeks.

-* **Product thinking** - going from a problem statement to an impactful experience and pitch.
+* **Product thinking** - going from a problem statement to an impactful experience and pitch, delivering as a team.
-* **Project management** - executing and delivering as an engineering team.
 * **Git and GitHub** - using version control and managing a project with a team.
 * **Web design** - building a web application with HTML, CSS, and React.
 * **Typescript programming** - building a web application with VS Code and TypeScript.